Trenzo55/alx-system_engineering-devops/0x02-shell_redirections/README.md

-12-newest_files script that displays the 10 newest files in the current directory 13-unique script sorts and send non duplicate lines 14-findthatword script finds word root
+12-newest_files script that displays the 10 newest files in the current directory 13-unique script sorts and send non duplicate lines 14-findthatword script finds word root 15-countthatword script number of lines of a pattern
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~